rnagasam/4rpr-manipulator/README.md

-# 4RPR
-Kinematic analysis of a planar 4-RPR manipulator.
+# Kinematic analysis of a planar 4-RPR robotic manipulator

 GUI programmed using MATLAB.
 Addresses: